Video Clips for Listening Practice

-Watching TV shows and other videos is a great way to improve both your English listening skills and your overall fluency because you can hear English being used by native speakers.
+Watching video clips is a great way to improve both your English listening skills and your overall fluency.
 You’ll hear not only what people say but also how they say it.
-It allows you to step inside another world without having to be worried about speaking.
-No matter what your level, there is a resource that can help you.
+No matter what your level, there is a resource that can help you improve your listening.
 For how to use videos to improve your English, check out Listening Practice: 4 Steps to Fluency

-If you are a beginner, one of the best places to start is English Central.
+If you are a beginner, one of the best places to search for video clips is English Central.
 Their videos have lots of tools, including vocabulary and subtitles that you can use even with free access.
 There are many to choose from and you can watch for free.

 For intermediate and advanced learners, YouTube is a great place to search for interesting video clips.
 You can search based on your interests or find a recommendation below.